 Since business credit scores vary by bureau, it makes sense to check in on your credit scores with all three bureaus from time to time.
 Here’s how.

 Dun & Bradstreet uses a PAYDEX® score, which measures a business’s payment history on a 1-to-100 scale.
 A score of 1–49 indicates a high risk of late payment, 50–79 indicates moderate risk, and 80–100 represents low risk.

-To view your credit file, you’ll need the CreditBuilder™ Plus product, which costs $159 per month.
+To view your credit file, you’ll need the CreditBuilder™ Plus product.
 Signing up for CreditBuilder™ Plus comes with a D-U-N-S® Number, which is how Dun & Bradstreet will track your credit history.

 Along with your full credit file and score, you’ll also be able to add positive payment experiences to your file and dispute inaccurate information that appears on your report.

 Once you’ve reviewed your credit file, you could potentially downgrade to its free CreditSignal® product, which allows you to monitor changes to your D&B scores and ratings, and lets you know when your business credit file has been purchased (possibly by a potential lender or business partner).
 Note that this product doesn’t actually give you access to your credit file.